thephenrique/dotfiles/.config/nvim/README.md

 ## TODO:

 - The `eslint-lsp` is a quite slow on first Neovim load.
 Replace?
-- CSS and Styled Components completions not working.
+- Styled Components completions not working.
 Missing some LSP?